top of page

 Our cloisonné enamelling line is crafted by one of the world’s top enamel artists, employing both traditional and innovative techniques to achieve the highest quality of enamel, and working exclusively with gold filigree.
 Travel back in time with the vivid colours of this highly specialized artform and find a piece in our enamel selection for a loved one,

-a gift fit for an empress
+a gift fit for an empress or an emperor.

 EXPLORE THE COLLECTION